Frequently asked questionS

 Is my treatment confidential?

-All staff at Focused Family Services complies with state and federal rules and regulations regarding patient confidentiality which will be discussed once treatment starts.
+All staff members at Focused Family Services comply with state and federal rules and regulations regarding patient confidentiality which will be discussed once treatment starts.
 We value the privacy and confidentiality of all members that we work with, and ensure that your privacy and confidentiality is one of our utmost concerns.

 How is Focused Family Services different?

 We are a small agency.
 There are many benefits that come with this.
 Most importantly, the members we provide services for aren't just numbers or names without a face.
 They are people that our staff come to know over time.
 You're recognized and welcomed when you come in.
 By our receptionist staff, by all of the staff personnel that are working directly with you, and generally also by our leadership team.
-Our Director enjoys taking the time to meet with members at various times to see how they're doing, to discuss the services they are receiving, and to see if there is anything he can do to assist them!
-That tight-knit and personalized person-centered approach is something that has become rare over the years, but not something we have ever lost sight of.
+Our Clinical Director Eric greatly enjoys taking the time to meet with members at various times to see how they're doing, to discuss the services they are receiving, and to see if there is anything he can do to assist them!
+That tight-knit and personalized person-centered approach is something that has become rare over the years, but is not something we have ever lost sight of.

 What Should I Do In Case of an Emergency?